Motorstorm Apocalypse Review![]() Posted by Alex V (SpectralShock) on May 21, 2011 - 7:42pm EST (May 21, 2011 19:42) |

-MotorStorm: Apocalypse is the third major title in the PlayStation 3 exclusive Motorstorm series, which promises to shake up the series with new mechanics and a fresh setting.
-While the previous entries were focus on off-road racing, Apocalypse takes the action into a destroyed city, which also introduces a dynamic element to the competition.
+MotorStorm: Apocalypse is the third major title in the PlayStation 3 exclusive MotorStorm series, and it promises to shake up the series with new mechanics and a fresh setting.
+While the previous entries were focused on off-road racing, Apocalypse takes the action into a destroyed city, which also introduces a dynamic element to the competition.
 Thanks to the track deformation and other events that occur during the race, there is a lot of variety to be had here.
 The controls are still somewhat unique and require getting used to, as there are 13 different vehicle classes to choose from.
-Though it borrows some elements from other racers, Motorstorm Apocalypse makes up with polish what it lacks in originality.
+Though it borrows some elements from other racers, MotorStorm: Apocalypse makes up with polish what it lacks in originality.

 Apocalypse is a more story-driven experience than previous installments.
 At the core of the game’s single player is the Festival mode, which tells the story of a competition that spans two days.
 The narrative is told from the perspective of three participants in the Festival, named Mash "The Rookie", Tyler "The Pro", and Big Dog "The Veteran”.
 As such, players get to experience the same Festival from three different view points, all intertwined and eventually leading to an overall conclusion.
 Needless to say, the story is very simplistic and with extremely basic dialog.
 It serves as nothing more than a way to string races together, but it’s better than navigating a menu.